Kandi Burruss And Porsha Williams React To NeNe Leakes’ ‘WWHL’ Comments Regarding Phaedra Parks And Porsha

 “I’m okay with the friendship split.
 You know, it’s just the way that it’s splitting that’s the problem [laughs].
 Well I think that Kandi has been holding back for so long and keeping secrets and, you know for me, yes I know them in a different way than the viewers do, for me, um I got your back and I’m loyal to you until you’re not loyal to me.
 You’re not just gonna keep shooting at me and think that I’m never gonna shoot at you, so I’m okay if, you know, Kandi wants to blow her head off every now and then, I mean I’m fine with that [Laughs].”

-Andy and NeNe then jokingly referenced the moment during the season 7 reunion show when Kandi and NeNe, engaged in a tense argument with one another over Phaedra, told one another that they “see each other.”
+Andy and NeNe then jokingly referenced the moment during the Season 7 reunion show when Kandi and NeNe, engaged in a tense argument with one another over Phaedra, told one another that they “see each other.”

 “We see each other!”

 NeNe’s answer is likely shocking to many The Real Housewives of Atlanta viewers.
-After all, it was Phaedra’s friendship with NeNe during season 7 that contributed to the end of her friendship with Kandi.
+After all, it was Phaedra’s friendship with NeNe during Season 7 that contributed to the end of her friendship with Kandi.
 During that season, Kandi took offense to Phaedra telling NeNe that Kandi wasn’t there for her much during her drama with her now-ex Apollo Nida.
 Phaedra pointedly said that out of everyone, NeNe, not Kandi, was there for the most.

 As previously reported by the Inquisitr, as that season aired, NeNe and Kandi exchanged bitter words with one another via their blogs and social media, with NeNe at one point calling Kandi “hateful and jealous” and Kandi shooting back that she’s not in competition with anyone.